workdojos/Dojos-Fresh-Hugo-Theme/content/trustees.md

 <figure>
     <blockquote cite="">
         <p></p>
-    {{% subtitle5 "Do you want to become a system administrator?" %}}
+    {{% subtitle5 "Do you and your family need to level up password management?" %}}
-This dojo focuses on managing servers!
-The bread and butter of what we do.
-Let us guide you through the process of becoming a bonafide system admin.
-There are few things better in the world than the feeling of pride of having your own cloud server, for whatever it is that you do.
-Explore the world of open-source apps and become THE ALMIGHTY ADMIN in everything that you do!
+This Dojo will teach you how to self-host your own password manager and more!
+Built on leading open-source technology Bitwarden, take your family's organization to the next level by building your own password management system.

+You can do this through the Bitwarden fork called Vaultwarden.  https://github.com/dani-garcia/vaultwarden

+If you don't know how to deploy open-source apps, we can deploy it for you, in your own Dojo, for a flat $25/month.
+This is self-hosted, not centralized hosting, meaning you are hosting your own server.
+Your server, your data.
+By design.

+Ditch centralized solutions for self-hosting solutions.
+Open-source technology provides building blocks for the future.
+Seize those blocks and build something!

+What's in your Dojo?
 </figure>

 <br>